- Open Access

 Electronic supplementary material

-Additional file 1: and the reasons for exclusion.
+Additional file 1: Compounds eliminated from the EURAS database and the reasons for exclusion.
 The CAS number and the reasons for exclusion are reported.
 (XLS 20 KB)

-Additional file 2: and the reasons for exclusion.
+Additional file 2: Compounds eliminated from the Arnot database and the reasons for exclusion.
 The CAS number and the reasons for exclusion are reported.
 (XLS 22 KB)